-Sukkot is not a public holiday in the United States, so businesses and schools remain open.
+Sukkot is not a public holiday, so businesses and schools remain open.

 Sukkot Customs and Traditions